-The Theatre minor provides students the opportunity to explore the art of theatre, both in practice and in theory.
+The Theatre minor provides students the opportunity to explore the art Electives: 12 Credits from any of the following courses. of theatre, both in practice and in theory.
 Students will learn the skills necessary for successful stage production, as well as become aware of the role theatre can play in a broad liberal arts education.
 A grade of C or higher is required in all courses for the successful completion of the minor.